The Importance of Corn Planting Date and Depth

 Planting date and planting depth are cultural practices that have led to increased corn yield.
 Fifty years ago, farmers were talking about planting earlier than mid-May.
 Today we talk about planting earlier than April 15!

 Our adapted hybrids produce the best yields when planted in the first week to 10 days of May.
 This is usually due to disease, stand loss or slow growth early in the corn life cycle.
 This is something we know well, and it’s why Latham Hi-Tech Seeds includes emergence and early vigor scores in our product guide.

 Matching the right hybrid to the right field and planting it at the right time can lead to outstanding yields – but only if you also plant at the proper depth.
 Planting corn at the proper depth allows the crown to establish approximately three-fourths of an inch below the soil surface.

-We look forward to harvesting our demo plots at Latham’s Premier Agronomy Center and sharing results with you throughout the fall and winter.
-Have a safe harvest season!
+We look forward to harvesting our demo plots at Latham’s Premier Agronomy Center and sharing results with you throughout the summer.
+Have a safe spring season!

 Did you enjoy this article?
 We want to (TECH)talk with you!
 Sign up for our newsletter to receive agronomy articles (and delicious recipes) in your inbox!
 We’ll talk soon.